LINBIT/linstor-docker-volume/README.md

 # LINSTOR Docker Volume Plugin

-This plugin allows to replicate Docker volume plugins via DRBD and LINSTOR.
+This plugin allows to create Docker volumes replicated via DRBD and LINSTOR.

 # Support
 For further products and professional support, please